Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 14- Create A Carousel of Databoards

 Let’s say you have three specific dashboards that always go together, like HubSpot Landing Pages, HubSpot Email Campaigns and HubSpot Blog Post Performance.
-You can set up a carousel that continuously loops the three of them repeatedly.
+You can set up a carousel of dashboards that continuously loops the three of them repeatedly.
 This works well if you want to give a presentation or set up a TV in the office.

 15- Add One Client Account